ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ### Trustworthiness Vector for a type of Attesting Environment

 Some Trustworthiness Claims are implicit based on the underlying type of Attesting Environment.
-For example, a validated MRSIGNER identity can be present where the underlying {{SGX}} hardware is 'hw-authentic'.
+For example, a validated MRSIGNER identity can be present where the underlying {{SGX}} hardware is authentic.
 Where such implicit Trustworthiness Claims exist, they do not have to be explicitly included in the Trustworthiness Vector.
 However, these implicit Trustworthiness Claims SHOULD be considered as being present by the Relying Party.
 Another way of saying this is if a Trustworthiness Claim is automatically supported as a result of coming from a specific type of TEE, that claim need not be redundantly articulated.
 Such implicit Trustworthiness Claims can be seen in the tables within {{process-based-claims}} and {{VM-based-claims}}.